Airbus Logo

 Airbus: Interesting Facts

-Airbus is a big company that makes airplanes and space stuff.
-They started in 1970 to help European countries work together to make better planes.
-Here are some cool things about them:
+Airbus is a big company that makes airplanes and space equipment.
+It was founded in 1970 to help European countries collaborate to make better planes.

 1. It started in Europe: Airbus was created to help European countries make planes together.
 Now, it’s known for making great planes and spacecraft.